Home » Does circumcision prevent premature ejaculation?

 DOES CIRCUMCISION PREVENT PREMATURE EJACULATION?

 Premature ejaculation (PE) is a commonly heard complaint from guys.
 It can cause embarrassment, trouble with relationships, erode confidence and self-esteem.
-One popular idea is that circumcision can help guys last longer, or reduce the sensitivity of the penis to prevent premature ejaculation (cumming too soon.)
+One popular idea is that circumcision can prevent premature ejaculation and help guys last longer.
+The thought is that by reducing the sensitivity of the penis we can use circumcision to prevent premature ejaculation (cumming too soon.)
 Can having a circumcised less sensitive penis really mean having more fun?

 Premature ejaculation is usually an issue for young men.
 They generally get excited fast, and can have difficulty holding it back.
 Perhaps this was a biological adaptation.
 After all males want to shoot off their baby making DNA torpedoes as rapidly as possible before a wild beast should pounce in the middle of sex, or before another male in the pack fights for the female.
 Fast ejaculation could have been an evolutionary adaptation.
 But since we can now have sex in the safety of our bedroom (or at least the back seat of our car), cumming too quick is viewed as a social faux-pas.
 Especially when the Kleenex are out of reach.